 Katie has been teaching with Edmonton Community Dance since 2005.
 Her love of dance began when she was three years old walking into her first ballet class and it has continued to grow ever since!
 She has taken dance classes in New York City, Miami, Las Vegas, Edinburgh and London.
 She currently works for the City of Edmonton and recently completed her Masters of Arts in Community Development from the University of Victoria.
 In her spare time she likes to travel, volunteer and play with her rescue dog, Brady.

-Hayley fell in love with dance at the age of 3.
-She trained, and competed in Ballet, Jazz, Musical Theatre, Highland, and Contemporary into her late teens.
-As a young adult she began training in Hip-hop and Jazz Funk and continues with her core training in Ballet and Jazz.
-Hayley began teaching after graduating High School, starting with a school dance program, summer dance camps, and now Edmonton Community Dance.
-She attends drop- in classes, workshops, and training sessions regularly to expand her knowledge and teaching techniques.
-As a recent graduate from the B.Ed program at the University of Alberta, Hayley is excited to share her passion for teaching while working as both a school and dance teacher.
-She feels her life is not complete without dance, and is inspired by her students every class.
+Hayley fell in love with dance at the age of three.
+She trained and competed in ballet, jazz, highland, musical theatre, pointe, and contemporary into her late teens.
+As a young adult she trained and competed in hip hop, jazz funk, and lyrical, while maintaining her foundation and passion in jazz and ballet.
+Hayley began teaching dance after graduating high school, and is active in the dance community.
+She keeps up her technique and knowledge by attending drop in classes, workshops, and works towards new certifications and courses.
+Hayley is proud to be both a school teacher and dance teacher, as well as an overall life long learner.
+She feels her life is not complete without dance, and is inspired by her amazing students every class.

 Ally started dancing at the early age of three; training exclusively in Jazz, Tap, and Ballet, Hip hop, Musical Theater, and Contemporary.
 Her extensive training gave her the opportunity to compete in dance competitions throughout Alberta.
 She graduated from a performing arts high school, where she had the opportunity to perform on-stage frequently with other dedicated students who shared her same passion for dance; it is also where she got her start in teaching as the following year after graduation she assisted with the dance program.
 Currently enrolled as a student at NAIT, Ally still finds a way to share her passion for dance, whether it's teaching, attending workshops or drop-in classes.
 Ally brings her positive energy to every dance class and motivates her dancers to become the best they can be.